PatEast/Webmaster-Tools/Webpage-Approval-Checklist.md

 ## __ Using Tags and Categories

-Using the Wordpress ability to tage and categorize posts and pages allow us to group related pages together and make pages eaiser to search for.
+Using the Wordpress ability to tag and categorize posts and pages allow us to group related pages together and make pages eaiser to search for.

 ## __ Is there a clear message and course of action for the reader?